Arizard/lab-less-coffee/README.md

 # The Less.Coffee Lab

-This monorepo is where I will keep all of my go projects.
+This monorepo is where I keep all of my go projects.